playup/zucchini/README.md

 With xcode 4.3 apple has moved the developer tools inside the xcode application.

-If you are using 4.2 or earlier then be sure to change the `template:` path in `config.yml`
+If you are using 4.2 then be sure to change the `template:` path in `config.yml`